 A Gamma Knife procedure typically goes as follows:

-- A lightweight frame is attached to the patient’s head.
+- In some cases, a lightweight frame is attached to your head.

 - Local anesthesia is used before the frame is secured in place.